HfMT-ZM4/snappi/README.md

 # Snappi - Multichannel Audio via Wifi

+Snappi is a project that uses RaspberryPis and open-source software to implement a multichannel audio distribution setup via Wifi.

+One RPi acts as the server that accepts multichannel audio from Windows, Mac or Linux computers via [JackTrip](https://github.com/jacktrip/jacktrip).
+The audio is then distributed as separate channels via [SnapCast](https://github.com/badaix/snapcast) to an arbitrary number of snappi clients.

 ## Build Snappi client image using buildroot

 The following assumes you are on a Linux machine.